juju/juju/README.md

     which juju

-You should be able to bootstrap a local model now with the following (Note: the use of sudo for bootstrap here is only required for the local provider because it uses LXC, which requires root privileges)
+You should be able to bootstrap a local model now with the following:

-    juju init
-    juju switch local
-    sudo juju bootstrap
+    juju bootstrap localhost

 Installing bash completion for juju
 ===================================